spadma3/duck/catkin_ws/src/30-localization-and-planning/fleet_messaging/README.md

     $ iwconfig

-Next specify a static IP adress and subnet and write it on a piece of paper, be carefull to not use the same IP on two bots.
+Next specify a static IP adress and subnet (<extended_ipaddr>) and write it on a piece of paper, be carefull to not use the same IP on two bots.
 However, the subnet should stay the same on all bots. (eg. 192.168.15.38/24)

 Change to dependecy directory